top of page

 Davinci Resolve software Timeline Settings

-Step 2 - Creating nodes in DaVinci Resolve
+Step 2 - Creating Nodes in DaVinci Resolve

 The next step is to create some additional Nodes in your project.
 (If you are not sure what Nodes are, read about them in the quick questions further down in the blog)